sindreoyen/NMEAParser/README.md

 ## 5 Contributing

 Contributions are welcome.
 To contribute, first open an issue where you explain the bug or feature in full detail.
-If you have performed the necessary changes, open a PR and I will review continuously.
+If you have performed the necessary changes, open a PR, and I will review it continuously.

-*note: pull requests will not be accepted if not following an acceptable standard regarding documentation, test-coverage, and code style.
-Use swiftlint to validate code styling (see Makefile).*
+*note: pull requests will not be accepted if they do not follow an acceptable standard regarding documentation, test coverage, and code style.
+Use Swiftlint to validate code styling (see Makefile).*